Primary

 Pull at the elbow or upper arm, not the wrist.
 Keep the shoulder of the stretching arm depressed throughout.
 Your torso should remain square facing forward without rotating to increase the stretch.
 Breathe deeply and hold steady.

-Want Cross Body Shoulder Stretch in your program?
+See where Cross Body Shoulder Stretch fits in your weekly plan

 Bring one arm across your body at shoulder height.